Georgetown Park Needs Restaurants

-The newly redone Georgetown Park mall has been gradually adding tenants for the past year, bringing in bargain brands — TJ Maxx, DSW — alongside established luxury and better names, culminating with the opening of Forever21 earlier this month.
+The newly redone Georgetown Park mall has been gradually adding tenants for the past year.
+Bringing in bargain brands — TJ Maxx, DSW — alongside established luxury and better names.
+All culminating with the opening of Forever21 earlier this month.

 The shopping center’s new owner, Jamestown, which bought the project from Vornado in 2014 for $272 million, wants to add to the development’s appeal by making it a dining destination as well as a retail one.